irlnathan/s-assoc-docs/associations2.md

 - The shortcut blueprint triggers an action, `create()` defined in `api/controllers/UserController.js`.
 - **Note:** I haven't defined a custom `create` action, so the implicit [**blueprint action**]() will be run in its place.
 - This inspects the [parameters]() I passed in (`?name=Nikola Tesla`) and passes them to [`User.create()`]().
-- This creates a instance of my User model for a new user named "Nikola Tesla".
+- This creates a _Record_ using my User _model_ for a new user named "Nikola Tesla".

-After creating the instance of the User model, Sails returns the following json:
+After creating the the user _Nikola Tesla_, Sails returns the following json:

 ```javascript
 {